ciribob/DCS-CTLD/README.md

 ```

 ### Activate / Deactivate Pickup Zone
-You can activate and deactive a pickup zone as shown below.
+You can activate and deactivate a pickup zone as shown below.
 When a zone is active, troops can be loaded from it as long as there are troops remaining and you are the same side as the pickup zone.

 ```lua
 ctld.activatePickupZone("pickzone3")